 - Remove the bag from the water bath and remove the pork from the bag.
 Reserve the liquid but discard the aromatics.
 Pat dry the tenderloin with paper towels.

 - In a cast iron, or heavy bottom skillet heat the olive oil.
-Cook the pork, turning occasionally, until browned on most sides, about 2 to 3 minutes total.1 tablespoon olive oil
+Cook the pork, turning occasionally, until browned on most sides, about 2 to 3 minutes total.1 Tablespoon olive oil

 - Move the pork to a cutting board to rest.

 - Return same skillet to the stove over medium heat.
 Add the bag liquid, wine and mustard.
 Mix well, scraping the bottom of the pan to mix in the golden crusty bits.
 Simmer for 30 seconds.
 Stir in the heavy cream, thyme and parsley.
-Simmer until sauce coats the back of a spoon.¼ cup white wine, ¼ cup heavy cream, 2 tablespoon Dijon mustard, 2 teaspoon fresh thyme, Kosher salt and pepper, 2 teaspoon fresh parsley
+Simmer until sauce coats the back of a spoon.¼ cup white wine, ¼ cup heavy cream, 2 Tablespoons Dijon mustard, 2 teaspoon fresh thyme, Kosher salt and pepper, 2 teaspoon fresh parsley

 - Slice pork diagonally into ½" slices and serve with sauce.